 Reflecting and Thinking

-Today's Bible reading is the second major discourse (teaching section) of Matthew's Gospel.
+Today's chapter is the second major discourse (teaching section) of Matthew's Gospel.
 As Jesus sends out the Twelve, he gives them the instructions recorded in this chapter.
 The mission of the Kingdom will begin with the people of Israel -- preaching the kingdom, serving the sick and needy, sharing good news and blessings (verses 5-8).
-(Eventually the mission of the Kingdom will be expanded to include both Jews and Gentiles, but Matthew's focus on the Jews does not include that detail in today's reading.)
+(Eventually the mission of the Kingdom will be expanded to include both Jews and Gentiles, but that detail is not included in today's reading due to Matthew's focus on the Jews.)

-Passages such as our text are often cast off as irrelevant and not applicable in today's world because of the severity of the requirements.
+because of the severity of the requirements, passages such as today's text are often cast off as irrelevant and not applicable in today's world.
 Does following Jesus really require rejecting family?
-Does following Jesus really require the way of the cross--the way of sacrifice and death to self?
-Is genuine life to be found by losing what we value in return for gaining what often appears to be little value?
+Does following Jesus really require the way of the cross -- the way of sacrifice and death to self?
+Is genuine life to be found by losing what we value in return for gaining what may appear to be little value?
 How does one square finding life to lose it and losing life to find it?
-These are not easy questions--they are worthy of our thoughtful prayer this day.
+These are not easy questions -- they are worthy of our thoughtful prayer this day.
 And finally, the ultimate question is not about who can be a follower.
 The ultimate question is whether I am a faithful follower!